27 April 2018

 What’s it all about?

 I am the Head of Node.js department in TSH and, because of that, I have to know a lot not only about that technology itself (patterns, libraries etc.) but also about software architecture or infrastructure.
-At some point in our career, we all realise that we should focus more on how the software is created (architecture patterns, DDD, distributed systems etc.) than on frameworks or libraries.
+At some point in our careers, we all realize that we should focus more on how the software is created (architecture patterns, DDD, distributed systems etc.) than on frameworks or libraries.
 The problem is, there are not many conferences about it.

 4Developers solves it – it’s like having 10 different conferences on the same day, in the same place, at the same time.

 This year I had a chance to see 6 different talks.
 My journey began with “Discovering unknown with Event Storming” by Mariusz Gil.
 This speech was a part of the Bottega IT Minds track.
 Spoiler alert: Bottega IT is a class of its own.
 Event storming wasn’t something new for me (or at least I thought so) – I never had practical experience with it, however, I had a chance to read a lot about this technique during my Domain Driven Desing-learning period.

 Mariusz had a very hard task.
 How are you going to show event sourcing in 45 minutes, when normally it takes few-days workshops to learn it?
 Fortunately, before the talk began, Mariusz pointed out that this speech isn’t about learning but about inspiring us to find more about it on our own (oh, I miss my college times).
 And that’s completely understandable in this case.